 Most of INMED Training Sites offer accommodations for INMED learners.
 Often these accommodations are within the facility complex.
 However, there are a few locations that require outside accommodations.
 INMED assists learners in this process.
 Please review the lodging and meals information included in each INMED Training Site description.

 INMED takes safety issues very seriously.
 While there are inherent risks in traveling internationally and nothing can absolutely guarantee a participant’s safety and security, there are certain precautions that can be taken to lower the risk of international travelers.

-The INMED academic calendar runs from July of each year through June of the following year.
-Service-learning can begin at any time and must last for a minimum of four weeks.
 Applications are considered and accepted on a continuous basis.
 However, to be considered applications must be received a minimum of three months prior to desired departure date.
 Because many INMED training sites fill up quickly, we recommend submitting your application up to one year in advance to increase the likelihood of securing your desired location.

 INMED is unable to release information about openings at Training Sites prior to receiving your application.
 The information you submit in your application is the information we communicate to our Training Sites.
 Upon receiving this information, each Training Site informs INMED whether they have an opening for you.

 Most of INMED’s Training Sites in Central and South America require fluency in Spanish.
 Please review the language information in each INMED Training Site description to learn more about what language competency is required.

 The greatest cost associated with an INMED service-learning experience is usually airfare.
 When considering all costs, including international flight, room & board, visa, vaccines, enrollment fee, and other logistical expenses, the total cost is usually on the order of $3000-$4,000 per learner.
 INMED will provide a full cost estimate to individuals once learner’s Training Site has been approved.

 This estimate does not include the required course costs associated with completing the INMED Diploma Program.